Originate/exosphere/tutorial/part_2/part_2a/01_exo_tool.md

 We will look at it in a minute.
 First, the takeaway of this chapter:

-> Exosphere provides a powerful command-line application
+> The Exosphere framework provides a powerful command-line application
 > that allows to work on and operate Exosphere applications.

 Now, let's take a closer look at the generated code.